How to Start a Nonprofit Organization: Your Comprehensive Guide

 1

-Clearly articulate the problem your nonprofit will solve and its core purpose.
-This foundational step guides all subsequent decisions and attracts support.
+Clearly articulate the problem your nonprofit will solve and your ultimate desired impact.
+This foundational step guides all subsequent decisions and actions.

 2